Richard Johnson (entrepreneur): Public Image

 Johnson is widely recognized as a leading expert in both the recruiting and marketing fields, as well as a pioneer in the Internet business world.
 His efforts in Super Bowl XXXIII that took HotJobs from the 270th most recognized brand on the internet to the 6th most recognized overnight have cemented his reputation in entrepreneurial successes.
 Johnson’s success has led to a slew of interviews from all major print, digital, and on-air network news programs, including The Today Show, Good Morning America, NBC Nightly News, ABC World News Tonight, CNN, USA Today, Washington Post, New York Post, and Wall Street Journal as he frequently attracts media for interviews and quotes.
 Johnson has used his expertise to help Masonboro.org, and most recently, Burgaw Now, achieve significant brand awareness in each of their markets.

 Personal life

 Johnson is a member of multiple country clubs, including Eagles Mere Country Club and Cape Fear Country Club.
 He enjoys fly fishing and has traveled internationally to fish.

+Johnson and his wife, Carole, have four daughters: Virginia, Margaret, Lilli and Caroline.